krynju/dtable_benchmarks/blogpost.md

 @def title = "DTable – an early performance assessment of a new distributed table implementation"
 @def authors = """Krystian Guliński"""

-In a recent survey conducted within the Julia community the functionality to process tabular data larger than available RAM came out on top.
+In a recent survey conducted within the Julia community, the functionality to process tabular data larger than available RAM came out on top, above all other priorities.
-While Julia already has some tools for that they are not very popular within the community and have been mostly left unmaintained (e.g. `JuliaDB`).
+While Julia already has some tools for so-called "out-of-core processing", they are not very popular within the community, and have been mostly left unmaintained (e.g. `JuliaDB`).

 The `DTable` plans to address this popular use case in a composable manner by leveraging the current Julia data ecosystem and our existing distributed computing and memory management capabilities.
 We hope it's a major step towards a native Julia tool that will handle the out-of-core tabular data processing needs of the Julia community!